Pattern Paper | Garment Pattern Making Terms

 Pattern Paper | Pattern Making Terms Used in Apparel Industry

 Pattern paper comes in a variety of weights and colors.
 Each serves a special purpose.
-Each paper supplier uses a code system to indicate the range of paper weights available.
-The manufacturer’s preference based on personal choice and the using to which it is put.
-The heavy pattern papers are commonly referred to as tag board, manila or hard paper whereas the lighter weights are called marking paper.
-Some important pattern making terms which are vastly used in readymade garment industry have explained in this article.
+Each paper supplier uses a code system to indicate the range of paperweights available.
+The manufacturer’s preference is based on personal choice and the use to which it is put.
+The heavy pattern papers are commonly referred to as tagboard, manila, or hard paper whereas the lighter weights are called marking the paper.
+Some important pattern-making terms that are vastly used in the readymade garment industry have been explained in this article.

 Different Pattern Making Terms Used in Readymade Garment Industry:

-There are different pattern making terms which are related to the workroom have pointed out in the following:
+There are different pattern making terms that are related to the workroom have pointed out in the following: